College of Information and Computer Science

 nmonath [at] cs [dot] umass [dot] edu

-I am a third year MS/PhD student in computer science at the University of Massachusetts Amherst advised by Professor Andrew McCallum.
+I am a fourth year MS/PhD student in computer science at the University of Massachusetts Amherst advised by Professor Andrew McCallum.
 I am a member of the Information Extraction and Synthesis Laboratory.
 My research focuses on machine learning and natural language processing.
 I received my B.S. in computer science and mathematics from Brandeis University in 2013 where I worked with Professors James Storer and Antonella Di Lillo.

 University of Massachusetts Amherst.